In September of 2009 at 15 months of age, Lila was diagnosed with an inoperable, multi-focal Grade 2 astrocytoma.

 We have been fortunate to see first hand how ground-breaking research in the pediatric brain cancer field gives survivors time and hope.

-Lila has been on a trial drug for the past 18 months.
+Most recently, Lila was on a trial drug for two years, which stabilized the cancer.
+The trial ended in February 2016 and since then Lila has been off of all treatment.
 We have been the benefactors of these innovative new treatments and therapies that LBF seeks to support.
 Her experiences push us harder and fuel our fire to continue the battle.